nautobot/nautobot-app-version-control/README.md

 Getting started with development for the Version Control plugin is pretty straightforward.
 It’s modeled directly after the development environment of Nautobot itself, and should feel very familiar to anyone with Django development experience.
-The Version Control plugin uses a Docker Compose environment to make it simple to manage dependencies like Dolt and Redis.
+The Version Control app uses a Docker Compose environment to make it simple to manage dependencies like Dolt and Redis.

 ### Install Invoke